Level 1 Beer

 Ready to boost your beer knowledge?

 These courses will be held at a central location in metropolitan Adelaide.
+Final bookings are required a minimum of 10 days before commencement date.

-Online Level 1 Beer* (4 weeks with a tutor):
+Online Level 1 Beer* 2025 courses (4 weeks with a tutor):

 Download an enrolment form to register and get payment details.